Mary Fels: Early life and education

 Mary (or Mollie) Fels was born in Sembach, Bavaria, Germany, March 10, 1863.
 Her parents were Elias Fels (1824–1898) and Fanny Rothschild Fels (1826–1888).
 Elias Fels was industrious and far from rich.
 There were several boys and half a dozen girls in the family, Mary being the youngest.

 At the age of five, Fels had taken an unaccountable hatred of the German alphabet, which she refused to learn.
 In 1869, the family emigrated to the U.S., settling in the vicinity of Keokuk, Iowa.
 She was brought up in an Orthodox Jewish home.

 When Fels was nine years old, a 19 year old soap peddler, Joseph Fels, later the founder of the Fels-Naptha soap brand, arrived in her neighborhood.
 Joseph heard that a family with the same surname as his, Fels, lived in the vicinity, and upon visiting them, found that the head of the family was a distant relative of his father.
 Joseph saw the young Mary and was smitten.
 He said he would go away, make his fortune, and come back and marry her some day.

 Fels was 16 when she graduated from the Keokuk high school, 1879; and in 1880, she studied at Saint Mary's College of Notre Dame, Indiana.
-She also attended Pennsylvania University for one year and completed special courses at Bedford College, London, England.
+She also attended University of Pennsylvania for one year and completed special courses at Bedford College, London, England.